 Past Project Guides

-This document lists by topic and organization some of the past projects that students have completed while at DSPH for either APE or ILE during the 2020-2021 AY.
-This document can be used as inspiration for considering what you may like to do for your APE and in seeking out connections with potential preceptors. (*Note that these guides feature past projects and are not ones that are currently available, nor is there a guarantee that similar projects will be available in the future.)
+This document lists by topic and organization some of the past projects that students have completed while at DSPH for either APE or ILE during the 2020-2021 academic year.
+This document can be used as inspiration for considering what you may like to do for your APE and in seeking out connections with potential preceptors.

-Click here to see an example of an APE done by some of DSPH Executive MPH students.
+See an example of an APE done by some of DSPH Executive MPH students.

 Learn more about the options available to complete the Applied Practical Experience requirement.